 Collinston is a blue-collar town, with 38.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Collinston is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Collinston who work in food service (19.59%), office and administrative support (14.43%), and farm management occupations (13.40%).

-Collinston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Collinston doesn't have a public transportation system that people use for their commute.

 The per capita income in Collinston in 2022 was $33,476, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $133,904 for a family of four.
 However, Collinston contains both very wealthy and poor people as well.
 Collinston also has one of the higher rates of people living in poverty in the nation, with 32.48% of its population below the federal poverty line.